NOTE: Individual course fees are subject to change. See your account summary in myUVU for accurate charges.

 Provides independent study for students unable to secure a desired class within regular semester curriculum offering.
 With approval of dean and/or department chair, student and instructor design and complete readings and other projects at the lower-division level.
 Maximum of 6 credits may be applied toward graduation.

-Introduces the discipline of public history, including its methodology and literature.
+Introduces the disciplines of public history and digital history, including methodology and literature.
 Exposes students to the major fields in public history, and identifies career opportunities.
-Covers the tools of public history, such as archives, special collections, oral histories, photographs, documents, journals, museum exhibitions, and many types of preservation and conservation techniques.
+Covers the tools of public history, such as archives, special collections, oral histories, photographs, documents, journals, museum exhibitions.
+Emphasizes new digital techniques for collection, preservation, and presentation of primary sources.
 Teaches skills such as analyzing, interpreting, and communicating historical data for the public and by digital means.
 Discusses the professional and ethical dimensions of public history.

 Surveys African history since the sixteenth century: traditional societies, the slave trade, European colonialism, the struggle for independence, underdevelopment, and the challenge of globalization.